A Different Kind of Nashville Blog

-I know a lot of stuff but not everything.
+I know a lot of about Nashville but not everything.
 To expand beyond my own sphere of information, a number of friends have kindly added their knowledge in various realms.

 A thread that runs through my life is a concern for the overlooked and the overwhelmed.
 That’s why there are resources here for individuals with disabilities, families with kids of various ages, those whose interests lie beyond boot-scooting and people who want to have non-traumatic entry into life here.

 Whether you’re passing through or here for the long haul, welcome!
 If you have a question, email me: email@example.com.